-The time after a patient is discharged from hospital can be potentially one of the most dangerous.
-This is mainly because any mistakes that are made with surgery, diagnosis or medication are less likely to be monitored by the patients themselves, by home care agencies, nursing homes or any other of the plethora of care agencies that might be involved after discharge.
+The time after a hospital discharge can be potentially one of the most dangerous.
+This is mainly because any mistakes that are made with surgery, diagnosis, or medication are less likely to be monitored by the patients themselves, by home care agencies, nursing homes, or any other of the plethora of care agencies that might be involved after discharge.

-Medication mistakes the most common post discharge problem
+Medication mistakes are the most common post-discharge problem

-It is partly the diversity of providers that contributes to potential health problems post discharge.
+It is partly the diversity of providers that contributes to potential health problems post-discharge.
 A lack of effective communication between these diverse providers is a common source of error.
-The chief medical officer at the Institute for Healthcare Improvement, a non-profit organization, has reported that none of the 30 billion dollars made available by Congress to digitize medical records has ended up in nursing homes, home care agencies working with individuals in their own homes or rehabilitation services.
+The chief medical officer at the Institute for Healthcare Improvement, a non-profit organization, has reported that none of the 30 billion dollars made available by Congress to digitize medical records has ended up in nursing homes, and home care agencies working with individuals on their own homes or rehabilitation services.

-Roughly half of the individual patients discharged by hospitals have said that they are confident understanding instructions on packets of drugs they have been prescribed.
+- Roughly half of the individual patients discharged by hospitals have said that they are confident in understanding instructions on packets of drugs they have been prescribed.

-One in eight home care agencies were fund so deficient in their care plan or attention to medication that they were removed from the Medicare program during the last 10 years.
+- One in eight home care agencies were funded so deficient in their care plan or attention to medication that they were removed from the Medicare program during the last 10 years.

 Oyler’s family filed wrongful death lawsuits against both the pharmacy and the hospital.
 The pharmacist admitted that mistakes had been made when the technician took down the drug list from the hospital nurse.
 In fact, a check on the spelling the technician used showed numerous errors.
 Unlike Mississippi, Missouri has a cap on non-economic damages and the judge at the trial reduced the compensation settlement from the 2 million dollars claimed to $125,000.